- EH&S Training & Services

 3. Radiation Safety Program Responsibilities

 The responsibilities of the various participants in the radiation safety program at Oregon State University are listed in Section 3 of the OSU Radiation Safety Manual.
 The responsibilities for the parties are listed below:

 The President and, by delegation, the Vice President for Finance and Administration are responsible for providing a radiation safety program for Oregon State University.
 To this end, the Vice President for Finance and Administration is responsible for appointing and overseeing a University Radiation Safety Committee.
-The office of the Vice President for Finance and Administration is responsible for maintaining and overseeing the Facilities Services Division.
+The office of the Vice President for Finance and Administration is responsible for maintaining and overseeing the Office of Enterprise Risk Services.

 The Radiation Safety Committee, appointed by the Vice President for Finance and Administration, is responsible for recommending University policy with respect to radiation safety, establishing standards and regulations needed to implement this policy, reviewing operations and procedures of Radiation Safety, and acting as the statutory review committee for use of radiation and radioactive materials required by State and Federal radioactive materials licenses.
 More specific statements of Committee responsibilities are given in the Committee Bylaws (see section 9 of the OSU Radiation Safety Manual).

-The Director of Facilities Services is responsible for appointing and overseeing the position of Assistant Director, Environmental Health and Safety.
+The Chief Risk Officer is responsible for appointing and overseeing the position of Director, Environmental Health and Safety.

 The Assistant Director, Environmental Health and Safety is responsible for appointing the University Radiation Safety Officer, and maintaining and overseeing the administration of the Radiation Safety Office.

 3.6.1.
 The University Radiation Safety Officer, who is appointed by and reports administratively to the Assistant Director Environmental Health and Safety is responsible for managing the day-to-day affairs of Radiation Safety and providing secretariat for the Radiation Safety Committee.